OFS/opae-sdk/platforms/afu_top_ifc_db/README.md

 describes the original, standard CCI-P interface.
 The interface has been broken down into several classes of signals, such as clocks and CCI-P request/response structures.
 [ccip\_std\_afu\_avalon\_mm.json](ccip_std_afu_avalon_mm.json) describes a platform that includes CCI-P plus local memory.
-Local memory is passed to the AFU as a vector of SystemVerilog Avalon memory interfaces, one instance per memory bank.
+The JSON file imports CCI-P using the *parent* entry, pointing to [ccip\_std\_afu.json](ccip_std_afu.json).
+Local memory is described as a vector of SystemVerilog Avalon memory interfaces, one instance per memory bank.

 Each JSON database is a dictionary, supporting the following primary keys: